IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 The review process can sometimes resemble a tennis match, with the authors submitting and resubmitting the dataset over and over until the curators are satisfied.
 Each time the curators send a "reason for return" via API, that reason is persisted into the database, stored at the dataset version level.

-The authors of the datasets and all curators on the dataset will receive emails and in-app notifications that the dataset has been returned, but the these emails and notifications will not contain the "reason for return".
-The reason for return can be read by both authors and curators using the :ref:`Notifications` API.

 Files
 ~~~~~~~~~~~